guilhermesantos0/Ip-Logger/README.md

-Just a IP Logger, you can see how it works accessing https://guilhermesantos0.github.io/ip_logger/ ou <a href="https://guilhermesantos0.github.io/ip_logger/">Clicking Here</a>
+Just a IP Logger with a discord webhook :) you can see how it works accessing https://guilhermesantos0.github.io/ip_logger/ ou <a href="https://guilhermesantos0.github.io/ip_logger/">Clicking Here</a>